wxmwy/wxmwy/README.md

 - 🔭 I’m currently working on Phytium.
 - 🌱 I’m currently learning cs.
-- 👯 I’m student of NUDT.
+- 👯 I’m a student of NUDT.